tdwg/bdq/tg2/_review/docs/tutorial/index.md

 	* The FilteredPush implementations use Java Annotations for this purpose, but other frameworks are free to use different approaches.

 * Invoke the correct implementation
-  * Locate the right Implementation for a given Test (e.g., by Label, GUID/Term Name, or versioned IRI), then call it with the bound inputs.
+  * Locate the right Implementation for a given Test (e.g., by Label, [GUID](<../../index.md#guid> "Globally Unique Identifier.
+In this document, the GUID for a Test is a UUID (128-bit universally unique identifier) which identifies the Test.")/Term Name, or versioned IRI), then call it with the bound inputs.

 * Capture and normalize outputs into a `Response`
   * Ensure every execution yields exactly one structured `Response` with: